Beverly Rae Kimes: Awards

 Kimes received numerous awards including several Moto Awards from the International Automotive Media Awards and the Thomas McKean Memorial Cup from the Antique Automobile Club of America.
 She was honored by Society of Automobile Historians as a Friend of Automotive History, their highest award.
 In 1993, she received a Distinguished Service Citation from the Automotive Hall of Fame.

-She also was given a Lifetime Achievement Award as well as the Best of Books honor from IAM Awards.

-Besides books, she wrote hundreds of articles, many of them winning the Karl Benz Award.
-In 2005, she was awarded a Lifetime Achievement Award from the International Automotive Media Awards.
-Probably no auto historian has been cited as many times as Beverly Rae Kimes.

 Personal life and death

 In 1984, Kimes was married to James H. Cox, her collaborator on the Walter Marrs book.
 Her full name after marriage was Beverly Rae Kimes Cox.

-She loved New York City and was active in city improvement activities, including being the President of The East 80th St Block Association, and an officer for the U of I Alumni Club of Greater New York.

 Kimes' husband, James Cox, announced her death on May 12, 2008.
 She died of kidney failure in Lenox Hill Hospital in Manhattan, New York.